Maria Gainza

 Maria Gainza (born December 25, 1975, Buenos Aires) is an Argentine art critic and writer.

 She is a granddaughter of Alberto Gainza Paz, who was director of the newspaper La Prensa.

 She began publishing her first articles about art for newspapers and cultural supplements in 2003.She has been a regular contributor to Artforum magazine for more than ten years.
 She also wrote in the Radar supplement of the newspaper Página/12.
 She has taught courses for artists at the Center for Artistic Research and art criticism workshops at Torcuato di Tella University.
 In 2017, she won the Konex Award in the Visual Arts category.

 She was co-editor of the collection on Argentine art "Los Sentidos", by Adriana Hidalgo Editora.

 Optic Nerve (El nervio óptico, published in 2014 by Editorial Mansalva), her first foray into narrative, has been translated into ten languages.

-In 2018, she published The Black Light (La luz negra, published by Editorial Anagrama), a detective novel that deals with the art market and forgery through the lives of four woemn.
+In 2018, she published The Black Light (La luz negra, published by Editorial Anagrama), a detective novel that deals with the art market and forgery through the lives of four women.

 In 2019 she received Sor Juana Inés de la Cruz Prize for "La luz negra".